dinhtungdu/dinhtungdu.github.io/_posts/2019-5-28-create-your-own-elementor-template-library.md

 Elementor has a great feature called Template Library which let user import predefined template by a single click.
 But it doesn't let us - the developers - include our templates into that library (by default).

+But now we can : ).

-> Since Elementor 2.7, `unregister_source` has been deprecated, so does this article.
+> Update: Since Elementor 2.7, `unregister_source` has been deprecated, so does this article.
 It means that we can't override the remote library with the method here anymore.

-But now we can : ).
+Please find my suggesstions in the comment area.

 Thanks to [@davelavoie](https://github.com/davelavoie) for sharing his idea and allowing me to use it.